 Membership: While it helps if you can read music and have prior experience singing in a choir, the Debatable Choir is open to anyone who enjoys singing.
 We provide a supportive environment for beginners and a challenge for experienced singers.
-Music is posted online at the choir’s Yahoo Group site, including audio files that choir members can use to practice their parts between rehearsals.
-We also use the Yahoo Group to post updates on concert details and music for choir members.
+Music is posted online in the choir’s Google Drive, including audio files that choir members can use to practice their parts between rehearsals.
+We also use a Google Group to post updates on practices, concert details and music for choir members.
 No audition is required to sing with the choir – everyone is welcome!

 Performances: We sing major concerts at the Pennsic War each August and at Baronial Twelfth Night in January, along with two or three other shorter concerts over the course of the year.
 We also provide processional music for courts at a variety of SCA events.

-Music: Over more than twenty years, the Debatable Choir has sung music by such composers as:
+Music: For over 35 years, the Debatable Choir has sung music by such composers as:

 - Thomas Morley (Though Philomela Lost Her Love, Sing We and Chant It, Since My Tears and Lamenting, Dainty Fine Sweet Nymph, April Is In My Mistress Face)

 - Orlando di Lasso (Audite Nova, Quand Mon Mary Viens de Dehors, O Occhi Manza Mia, Cor Meum, Margot Labourez les Vignes, Ich Weiss Mir Ein Maidlein)